sCorp-io/av_wns_hack_2k19/README.md

    * **category type wise counts** - for cat_1, cat_2, cat_3
    * **stat features for session and time**

-Decided to go with catboost here, and tried converting few categorical features to continuous The number of bins for each continous feature was decided using freedman_diaconis Intially the best iteration was found using validation data To generate the final submission a full pass over the train data was made using this best_iter
+Decided to go with catboost here, and tried converting few categorical features to continuous.
+The number of bins for each continuous feature was decided using freedman_diaconis.
+Intially the best iteration was found using validation data.
+Inorder to generate the final submission a full pass over the training set was made, setting the num_iterations to bestIteration found.